Estuary

 There are several limitations to writing custom scripts to move data from Facebook Ads to BigQuery.

-Technical Expertise: This method requires a certain level of technical expertise in programming and working with APIs.
+• Technical Expertise: This method requires a moderate to high level of technical expertise in programming and API integration.
 If you don't have experience with programming or APIs, it can be challenging to write custom scripts and troubleshoot any errors that may arise.

 Conclusion

-Loading your Facebook Ads data to BigQuery can be a game-changer in analyzing and optimizing your ad campaigns for better results.
+Loading your Facebook Ads data into BigQuery can be transformative for analyzing and optimizing your ad campaigns to achieve better results.
 However, choosing the right method to load your data is crucial for efficiency, accuracy, and cost-effectiveness.
 Whether you decide to use a manual approach, write custom scripts, or go for a SaaS alternative like Estuary, it's important to weigh the pros and cons of each option to find the one that best fits your needs.
 With the right method in place, you can unlock the full potential of your Facebook Ads data and gain valuable insights to improve your advertising strategy.

 Ready to simplify your data integration and management process?
 Give Estuary a try and see how easy it is to load your data from Facebook Ads to BigQuery.
 Sign up for free and start exploring its extensive features.